misterlister/vurbossityAddAdd/README.md

-   left right (used to bracket expressions) call (used to call a procedure) return (used to return a value from a procedure)
+   left right (used to bracket expressions) call (used to call a procedure) return (used to return a value from a procedure) arraydef arrayset arrayaccess array (used with arrays) structtype structbuild structelemset structindirelemset structelemaccess structindirelemaccess (used with structs)

 ### Literal values